gatsbyjs/gatsby-graphql-toolkit/README.md

   - Build Gatsby node type name as follows: `${gatsbyTypePrefix}${remoteTypeName}` ([customizable](#type-name-transformer)).
   - Discover and resolve relationships between node types in the schema.

-- `remoteIdFields` are necessary to:
+- `queries` are required for node sourcing.
+  They are combined with custom [GraphQL fragments][17] for actual data fetching (see the next two steps).

+  Queries must contain a single GraphQL fragment with ID fields of this node type.
+ID fields are necessary to:

-  - Construct a Gatsby node id (a concatenation of all remote id fields)
+  - Construct a Gatsby node id (a concatenation of all fragment id fields)
   - Re-fetch individual nodes by `id` (e.g., to support previews and delta sourcing)
   - Resolve node relationships in Gatsby schema customization

-- `queries` are for node sourcing (without field selections).
-  Those are combined with custom fragments for actual data fetching (see the next two steps).
+  Variable definitions could be omitted (the toolkit will add them for you).

 ### 3. Define fields to be fetched (using GraphQL fragments)